ShareOut/gptfaker/README.md

 This package adds the possibility to use GPT to generate fake text.
 It completely integrates with Laravel and their factories.

+# About this fork

+Sorry for this bad code, I don't have the time at the moment.
+What this fork do:
+- set the completion api url to `http://localhost:1234/v1` for using with my LM Studio local installation
+- a fast written prompt in french (made for Mistral) that force the LLM to respond in json with the requested fake elements.

+Exemple:
+`Find a title and description for a training in the medical field.
+Returns only a single JSON object with the title and description keys.`

+- regex match the json pattern and decode to a php array returned by gpt() function
+- usage section updated bellow

 ## Installation

 Install the package using composer: